MechWild/build_guides/keyboards/sugarglider/readme.md

 ![Step 2: Diodes](https://github.com/MechWild/build_guides/blob/sugarglider/keyboards/sugarglider/pictures/steps/step2.png?raw=true "Step 2: Diodes")

-Solder them in place, flip it to the front of the board, and clip the excess legs with your flush cutters.
+Solder them in place, clip the excess legs with your flush cutters, then flip it back to the front of the board and admire your handiwork.

 <a id="step3">